-In the coming weeks, and in alignment with this settlement, we will file a General Rate Application (GRA) with the Energy Board.
-As part of regular process, the NSEB will evaluate the Settlement Agreement and GRA filing, hold a hearing in November, and ultimately set rates for all customers.
+On Thursday, September 18, we filed a GRA with the NSEB.
+As part of the regular process, the NSEB will evaluate the GRA filing and ultimately set rates for all customers.

 The Energy Board will make a final determination on rates for each customer group.